Covid-19 Vaccine Information

 - Don’t gather in the presence of those outside your immediate household.
 If you must, wear a mask and stay at least six feet apart.

 - Wear a mask when in public, even in outdoor locations.

 - Wash your hands frequently for at least 20 seconds, scrubbing thoroughly and rinsing completely.

 Q: Can I get on a waiting list for the vaccine?

 A: There are no waiting lists for vaccines at GHC-SCW.
-We want to be able to get these vaccines to our patients as quickly as possible when it becomes available.
+We want to be able to get these vaccines to our patients as quickly as possible.
 When we have updates, we will communicate with our patients and the community.
 If you are a GHC-SCW Member, the best thing you can do is make sure you have an active GHCMyChart account.
 If you are not already signed up, you can learn how at

 Q: Can I get updates by calling my healthcare provider?

 A: We understand people are eager to learn more about vaccines, but we kindly ask that you do not call your healthcare provider or clinic for information about COVID-19 vaccines.
 This helps reserve our staffed phone lines for patients calling who are experiencing active symptoms or have acute care needs.

 Q: How can I stay up to date on when GHC-SCW will have vaccine?